Void Scanner laser surveying system

-Renishaw's Void Scanner is the most reliable, cost-effective way to carry out the regular mapping of underground voids and stopes.
+Renishaw's Void Scanner is the most reliable, cost-effective way to carry out the regular mapping of underground voids, stopes, shafts and ore passes.

-Void Scanner is a specialist, boom-deployable underground laser scanner, specifically designed to work in unsafe or difficult to access areas, whilst giving you all the data you need to feed into your existing mine maps, so that complete, up-to-date mapping is possible.
+Void Scanner is a specialist, boom-deployable underground laser scanner, specifically designed to work in unsafe or difficult-to-access areas, while giving you all the data you need to feed into your existing mine maps, so that complete, up-to-date mapping is possible.

 The Renishaw Void Scanner is an innovative system for on-the-spot, underground mine surveys, which can be used to support project planning and daily operational decision-making.